John Gibbs Churchill: Political career

 He stood for the Wellington Harbour Board unsuccessfully in 1956, polling higher than any other unsuccessful candidate.
 When a vacancy occurred on the board following the death of Sir Will Appleton, Churchill was expected to be awarded the vacated seat.
 However, he was defeated in a ballot of councillors eight votes to seven in favour of Nesbit Douglas Binnie (former general manager of Port Line) despite Binnie not having contested the previous election.
 Later an allegation surfaced that Citizens' Association members had met privately the morning before and had been influenced on nominating Binnie over Churchill.
 Churchill was later elected to the Harbour Board in 1962, remaining a member until 1971 when he was defeated.
 Despite leaving Wellington, he was elected to serve on the board in his final three terms as a representative for Wellington, the first person outside the city to represent it on that body.

 He and his wife moved to Ōtaki in 1965 and in 1967 he was elected to the Otaki Borough Council in a by-election.
 In 1969 he stood for the mayoralty unopposed.
 He was similarly re-elected in the next two elections unopposed.
 He served as Mayor of Otaki until his death in 1975.
+While mayor he chaired a tense meeting in October 1970 to discuss proposed works estimated to cost $22,000.
+One councillor (H. W. Hakaraia) protested that he was not satisfied with the given answer to his question about the works.
+After an adjournment Churchill sought reassurance from Hakaraia that he would resume his seat and obey the meeting chair in future.
+Hakaraia did not agree and Churchill moved a motion he be suspended for the remainder of the meeting which was carried without dissent.
+Hakaraia refused to leave and the police were called to remove him.

 Later life and death

 In the 1965 Queen's Birthday Honours, Churchill was appointed an Officer of the Order of the British Empire, in recognition of his service as general secretary of the Post Office Association.
+In 1973 he was appointed to the newly-constituted board of trustees of the National Art Gallery, Museum and War Memorial having been nominated by local bodies.
 In May 1974, he was appointed to the board of the Wellington Savings Bank by the Third Labour Government.

 Churchill died at his home in Ōtaki on 2 December 1975 aged 70.
 He was survived by his wife, son and five grandchildren.

 Honorific eponym

 Churchill Park, located in Seatoun, was named after him in recognition of his many years as chairman of the Wellington City Council Reserves Committee.
-The now demolished Churchill Park in Ōtaki was likewise named after Churchill.
+The now demolished Churchill Park in Ōtaki was likewise named after him.